 UK is Europe's third most traffic-congested country, study finds

-Drivers are spending an average of 32 hours a year stuck in jams during peak periods in the UK, according to traffic information company Inrix.
-Researchers calculated that t he direct and indirect costs of hold-ups reached A 31 billion last year, at an average of A 968 per driver.
+Researchers calculated that t he direct and indirect costs of hold-ups reached 31 billion last year, at an average of 968 per driver.
+Congestion is the most severe in London, which was found to be the seventh worst city out of more than 1,000 analysed around the world.

 Comments